 Any Facility manager can vouch for the fact that equipment downtime could result in poor service, lost profits, or higher operational costs.
 That is why it is extremely crucial to streamline each aspect of the maintenance function.
 But, how can that be achieved?
-Enter every facility manager’s favorite tool – work order management software.
+Enter every facility manager’s favourite tool – work order management software.
 And what exactly does it do?

-Well, a work order software allows its users to create and receive work order tickets from a mobile device or from a desktop.
+Well, work order software allows its users to create and receive work order tickets from a mobile device or from a desktop.
 Once an issue is raised, the concerned manager can create a work order for the same, after which a technician will receive a push notification.
 Once the issue is taken care of, the technician can then update the order with the necessary details.
 The software will then notify the manager in charge as well as the user who raised the issue.
 But that’s not all.
-Work Order Management software host a variety of features and functions, which can be customized as per the organization’s needs, those include:
+Work Order Management software hosts a variety of features and functions, which can be customized as per the organization’s needs, those include:

 - Quick conversion of service requests into work orders

 - Easy allocation of assets and labour to work orders

 - Instantly notifies field techs when work orders are assigned